OpenKH/OpenKh/docs/tool/GUI.ModsManager/index.md

 * `logo` - The path to the icon.png
 * `assets` - A list of assets that will be modified when the mod runs.
 See `asset types`, for details on creating an asset.
 Some asset types will work on any game, while others are game specific.

+While you are developing a mod you can create a folder inside the "mods" directory of the mods manager release, IE

+`<modsmanager release>/mods/<authorname>/<modname>`

 ## Asset Methods

 * `copy` (any game) - Performs a direct copy to overwrite a file.
 Works on any file type.